freenas/freenas-docs/userguide/intro.rst

   :menuselection:`Storage --> Pools --> Pool Status`
   when the pool has an active scrub.

+* The :guilabel:`Filesystem type` option behavior in :menuselection:`Storage --> Import Disk`
+  has been updated to select the detected filesystem of the chosen disk.

 * :guilabel:`Enable Shadow Copies` checkbox has been added to :menuselection:`Sharing --> Windows (SMB) Shares --> ADD`.